BrianAnakPintar/frosch/examples/test.md

----
-title: Slide 1.
+# title: Slide 1.
 Introduction.
----
-This slide holds information on:
+This slide holds information on: a bunch
-- Basic markdown syntax.
-- Cool parsing ideas.

----